ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+JavaScript Questions —  COMPLETE MASTER LIST — 700+ - <a href="https://omken.medium.com/javascript-questions-complete-master-list-700-82fa9ecb0ae6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Omkesh B. Kendre`**

+<blockquote>A. JavaScript Basics (40 Questions)
+Continue reading on Medium »</blockquote>

+<h3>2.
 Node.js Best Practices 2026: What Every Backend Developer Must Know - <a href="https://medium.com/@backendbyeli/node-js-best-practices-2026-what-every-backend-developer-must-know-144873cfc534?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Eli - BackEnd Engineer`**

 <blockquote>performance techniques, and architectural decisions that separate production-grade Node.js applications from the rest.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 The 18-Year-Old Who Cracked the Code: From Skipped Exams to a Lamborghini - <a href="https://medium.com/@nanakwabenaaboraah/the-18-year-old-who-cracked-the-code-from-skipped-exams-to-a-lamborghini-9cdc13f4a6ca?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nana Aboraah`**

 <blockquote>Most 18-year-olds are celebrating the end of high school by planning for college or taking a gap year.
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 Building a Plugin-Based JavaScript Dashboard That Can Evolve Without Rewrites - <a href="https://javascript.plainenglish.io/building-a-plugin-based-javascript-dashboard-that-can-evolve-without-rewrites-ce4ad97b0a03?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

 <blockquote>How I accidentally created my most flexible frontend architecture while trying to avoid one more massive refactor
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>5.
 Java Realtime Project in Electronic City Bangalore - <a href="https://medium.com/@gokulemexo/java-realtime-project-in-electronic-city-bangalore-7f3e095cf567?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `eMexo Technologies`**

 <blockquote>Join Java Realtime Project in Electronic City Bangalore at eMexo Technologies (Full Stack Development) Course — Master the Skills to Build…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 You’re Not a Real JavaScript Developer If You Don’t Understand These Core Skills - <a href="https://javascript.plainenglish.io/youre-not-a-real-javascript-developer-if-you-don-t-understand-these-core-skills-e5f4edcd1647?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ClosedAI`**

 <blockquote>JavaScript is one of those languages that looks simple on the surface but gets deeper the closer you get.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
+<h3>7.
 Stop Missing Out: The JavaScript Features That Instantly Level Up Your Skills - <a href="https://javascript.plainenglish.io/stop-missing-out-the-javascript-features-that-instantly-level-up-your-skills-7fe4348e1eba?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ClosedAI`**

 <blockquote>JavaScript keeps evolving faster than most developers realize, and the funny part is — many of the features that make life easier are…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>7.
+<h3>8.
 Build Strong IT Skills with MS Access, Python Programming & VBA Courses in Noida - <a href="https://bitsandbytesautomation.medium.com/build-strong-it-skills-with-ms-access-python-programming-vba-courses-in-noida-071277069496?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Bitsandbytesautomation`**

 <blockquote>In today’s competitive job market, students need practical, industry-relevant skills to advance their careers.
 Whether you’re heading into…
-Continue reading on Medium »</blockquote>

-<h3>8.
-Top Black Friday & Cyber Monday 2025 Deals for JS and Web Developers - <a href="https://medium.com/@vstanishevskaya.xbs/top-black-friday-cyber-monday-2025-deals-for-js-and-web-developers-2a6ae96b0ddf?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Viktoria Karneichyk`**

-<blockquote>Score the best Black Friday & Cyber Monday 2025 deals for JavaScript developers!
-Get massive discounts on JS Grids and UI Libraries
 Continue reading on Medium »</blockquote>

 <br/>